GaiusSensei/SCP-TCG/Rulebook/Chapter 4 - Common Keywords.md

 Anomaly Level
 ---
 Keyword: **Anomaly Level: X**
-- When this card is discovered, put X Anomaly Counters in it.
+- When this card is discovered, put X Anomaly Counters in it, and put in the shared World zone.
 At the end of the game, if this card is contained in your site, gain X victory points.

 K-Class "Site Shutdown" Scenario
 ---